PallaviKharbanda/ML_Project_VS/README.md

 (For a particular path location, first create a folder and then use cd that folder location and then use git clone command)

-use code . to open visual code from terminal
+use code . to open visual code from terminal(To enable this command, open VS app, type Command+shift+P and typr install shell command so that code . is successfully opened from command)

 # from local to github repository